 Assault on India’s financial hub spark fears that foreign investors will stay way.

-Al Jazeera’s Matt McClure, reporting from outside the Nariman House in south Mumbai, said several gunmen have been killed in the assault by the security forces.
+Al Jazeera’s Matt McClure, reporting from outside Nariman House, said several armed men were killed in the assault by security forces.

 Among the bodies recovered from Nariman House were those of Rabbi Gavriel Noach Holtzberg, who ran the centre, and his wife, the Chabad Lubavitch organisation said.

-Elsewhere in the city, gunfire and grenade blasts were heard at the Taj Mahal hotel and security forces at another hotel, the Trident-Oberoi, found 24 bodies after gaining control of the building.
+Security forces at another hotel, the Trident-Oberoi, found 24 bodies after gaining control of the building on Friday.

-“The [attackers] were the kind of people with no remorse – anybody and whomsoever came in front of them, they fired,” the commando said.
+Describing security operations inside the Taj Mahal hotel, the chief of India’s marine commando force said: “The [attackers] were the kind of people with no remorse – anybody and whomsoever came in front of them, they fired.

 “We could have got those terrorists but for so many hotel guests … The bodies were lying strewn here and there.
 There was blood all over and in trying to avoid the casualty of those civilians, we had to be that much more careful,” he said.

-Ratan Tata, who runs the company that owns the Taj Mahal hotel, said the attackers had detailed knowledge of the layout of the buildings.
+Ratan Tata, the Indian business baron who runs the company that owns the hotel, said the attackers had detailed knowledge of the layout of the buildings.

 The strikes by small bands of armed men starting on Wednesday night shocked Mumbai, the nerve-centre of India’s growing economic might and home to the Bollywood film industry.